 Students are Required to Know and Understand the Following Federal Direct Student Loan Information:

-- Outstanding tuition and fees will be deducted from loan disbursements as allowed by federal regulations.
-Any remaining amount will be disbursed to the student via BankMobile Vibe (formerly Higher One), WCC's electronic funds distribution partner.
+Outstanding tuition and fees will be deducted from loan disbursements as allowed by federal regulations.
+Any remaining amount will be disbursed to the student via BankMobile, WCC's electronic funds distribution partner.

-- The average loan debt for a student attending 2 years at WCC is $5682.00.
+The average annual loan debt for a student attending 2 years at WCC is $5615.00.

 Annual Maximum Loan Limits